janwilmake/cloudflare-sponsorware/README.md

 1. ✅ Create a standalone repo called `cloudflare-sponsorware` that you can just use it with your app to allow for github login, github watching sponsorship events, and keeping the KV. people can use their own github acc and cloudflare acc for this.
 Open source.
 2. ✅ Buy sponsorflare.com and set up the repo and [tweet](https://x.com/janwilmake/status/1883493435635585198)
 3. ✅ Make sponsorflare github oauth work (took just 5 minutes!) and create indended demo-layout with Deepseek (took just 1 minute)
+4. Take a deep breath
-4. Actually subscribe to watching sponsor events (via a waituntil).
+5. Actually subscribe to watching sponsor events (via a waituntil).
-5. Come up with datastructure for consistent storage.
+6. Come up with datastructure for consistent storage.
 It needs `type Sponsors={source,ownerId,ownerLogin,clv,spent}` for the POC.
-6. Watch subscriber userId, and subscriber event, store total livetime value with money spent ensuring it makes sense.
+7. Watch subscriber userId, and subscriber event, store total livetime value with money spent ensuring it makes sense.
 Keep that in a central KV that is reliable: we need probably D1 for consistency.

 https://docs.x.com/x-api/enterprise-gnip-2.0/fundamentals/account-activity#managing-subscribed-users